 Python is a computer coding language used primarily by developers.
-This introductory class uses simple exercises to introduce the language to those new to coding and help them develop a foundation for understanding it.
-Because the class is focused on skill building students are asked to have attended the first session in order to attend […]
+This introductory class uses simple exercises to introduce the language to those new to coding and help them develop a […]

 from the archive